tginer/nvidia-operators-in-ocp/Air-Gapped-Environment-Guide-Local-RPM-Repository.md

 createrepo_c /home/user/rpmserver/data/rhocp-4.18-for-rhel-9-aarch64-rpms
 ```

-## Create a Kubernetes ConfigMap to configure the Network Operator to use the air-gapped rpm server
+## Create a Kubernetes ConfigMap to Configure the Network Operator

-Prepare three local files that will be used in the ConfigMap:
+Prepare three local repository configuration files that will be used in the ConfigMap:

-ubi.repo
+**ubi.repo**
 ```bash
 [ubi-8-baseos]
 name = baseos